callmelazarus/losersonly/README.md

 # Bugs
 - CSS not incorporated in build as of 10/24 - finding that in the build, the css file lives, but I get a 404 when I inspect the page...
+  - SOLN: I think it has to do with the fact that the build is made within the nexted losers_only directory, but for it to be deployed on GH, that out directory moves to the root.
+This means, the reference is now wrong.
+The changes need to be incoroprated in the .yml file as well

 # Achievements
 - Learned about website hosting and domain names.